 - religious beliefs.

-Your data is used in an anonymised format for equal opportunities monitoring and to compare representation of grant holders, assessing our impact and progress against our EDI Strategy.
+Diversity monitoring data is also used in an anonymised format for equal opportunities monitoring and to compare representation in the areas detailed below, assessing our impact and progress against our Strategy.
 It may be published as anonymised statistics or reported in an anonymised format to comply with legal and regulatory responsibilities, including those under the Equality Act 2010.

 To enable us to fundraise for high value giving opportunities appropriately and effectively, we will research individuals and organisations to help us identify suitable major donors, corporate partners, patrons, and committee or appeal board members.

 This research helps us to identify individuals or organisations who have the capacity to make substantial donations, who appear to have an interest in supporting our cause and who may be able to help us to raise funds through volunteer support for our appeals, events or partnership opportunities.

 Processing of information for high value fundraising